 When will Durham PreK start?

-We are now accepting applications for private centers to enter our Durham PreK Technical Assistance (TA) Pipeline cohort began in November 2018.
+Our first Durham PreK Technical Assistance (TA) Pipeline cohort began in November 2018.
 Programs in our TA Pipeline will start receiving support toward quality improvement.
-In November, there will be a RFA for programs to apply to become a Durham PreK site.
-Decisions will be made by December, and a limited number of clasrooms will start in January of 2019.
+In December, there will be a RFA for programs to apply to become a Durham PreK site.
+Decisions will be made in January, and a limited number of classrooms will start in winter of 2019.
 We will release another RFA early spring of 2019 for centers to apply to become Durham PreK sites for the 2019-2020 school year.